ruicliu/botframework-telephony/experimental/TelephonyControl.md

 ## Start recording, stop recording, and attach metadata to the recording
 Adapter offers “StartRecording”,“StopRecording”, and "ResumeRecording" methods, which have channel specific implementations.

-Implementation for Telephony and DLS use the existing socket and virtual routing to make it relatively seamless to add the new functionality

 StartRecording when called, starts recording the conversation and returns a recording result containing metadata about the recording.

 StopRecording when called stops recording the conversation and returns a recording result containing metadata about the recording.